-- The American Urological Association recommends a baseline PSA and DRE at age 40, for men who wish to be screened, and advises testing for those 40 and older who are at increased or high risk, the group advises that decisions regarding prostate cancer screening be individualized based on patient preferences and an informed discussion about benefits and harms.
+- The American Urological Association (AUA) recommends a baseline PSA and DRE between the ages of 55 and 69 for men who wish to be screened.
+For those at increased or high risk, the group advises that decisions regarding prostate cancer screening be individualized based on patient preferences and an informed discussion about benefits and harms.
 The AUA recommends regular PSA and DRE testing regardless of whether your PSA was high or low or if the DRE was abnormal.
-It emphasizes having baseline PSA values to monitor as you age.

 Recommendations: Over age 75 | Ages 50 to 75

 - The USPSTF recommends against screening men of any age, including those older than 75.
 It found that potential harms from prostate screening outweigh the benefits for men at an age where prostate cancer is not likely to cause death.

 - The American Cancer Society and the American Urological Association emphasize that overall health, not just age, is an important consideration for older men when deciding to be tested.
 They recommend that men with a life expectancy less than 10 years not be tested, and the AUA does not recommend routine screening after age 70.

-- The National Comprehensive Cancer Network emphasizes that men over 75 should receive individual consideration for their overall health, previous PSA results, family history and risk factors before deciding to screen for prostate cancer, and how frequently.
+- The National Comprehensive Cancer Network emphasizes that men over 70 should receive individual consideration for their overall health, previous PSA results, family history, and risk factors before deciding to screen for prostate cancer and how frequently.